ulysseherbach/harissa/tests/README.md

 # Some tests

-- `demo1.py` is about defining and simulating networks
+- `demo1.py` is about defining and simulating networks.
+You can find details in a kind of tutorial in [this notebook](http://math.univ-lyon1.fr/homes-www/herbach/harissa/demo1.html)